wilsonmar/oss-perf/jenkins-setup.md

 to invoke jobs on a schedule ("continuosly") such as for building software and conducting tests.

-This is also called <strong>continuous integration</strong> because Jenkins is used to ensure that components already unit-tested can be integrated together.
+Jenkins is a key component of <strong>continuous integration</strong> to invoke a chain of tasks needed to ensure that components already unit-tested can be integrated together.
 See <a target="_blank" href="http://pluralsight.com/training/courses/TableOfContents?courseName=continuous- integration">
 Pluralsight course by James Kovacs</a>

-Experienced people warn to NOT check in code that breaks things (fails even local unit testing).
+PROTIP: Experienced people warn to NOT check in code that may break things (fails even local unit testing).
-This is achieved by having each developer having full capabilities, which may mean using mock code.
+This is achieved by having each developer having full capabilities on their workstations or in a private cloud stack.
+This may mean using mock interfaces.

 <a id="Alternatives">
 ## Alternatives</a>